OpenNMS/opennms-cloud-plugin/README.md

 The plugin is as `deb` and `rpm` archives available.
 Install with your favorite package manager:

+`apt-get install opennms-cloud-plugin-core`

+or

-`apt-get install opennms-cloud-plugin`
+`apt-get install opennms-cloud-plugin-sentinel`

 ### Enabling Timeseries Integration Layer (TSS)
 TSS needs to be activated in order to use the plugin for sending time series data.
-Therefor set `org.opennms.timeseries.strategy=integration` in `[opennms.home]/etc/opennms.properties`
+Therefore set `org.opennms.timeseries.strategy=integration` in `[opennms.home]/etc/opennms.properties`
 For more details on TSS and its configuration see [here](https://docs.opennms.com/horizon/latest/deployment/time-series-storage/timeseries/ts-integration-layer.html).

-Now OpenNMS can be started again.
+Start OpenNMS.

 ### Initialization
 Before the Cloud Plugin can be used with the OpenNMS Cloud it needs to be initialized.